Inquest scheduled into 2016 deaths of two Granisle residents - Burns Lake Lakes District News

 “The balance of the evidence supports the conclusion [the officer] fired his rifle to protect himself from potential lethal force from guns being pointed at him,” reads a portion of the IIO report.

 “The jury will have the opportunity to make recommendations aimed at preventing deaths under similar circumstances.
-A jury must not make any finding of legal responsibility or express any conclusion of law,” reads the coroners office press release of this morning concerning the inquest.
+A jury must not make any finding of legal responsibility or express any conclusion of law,” reads the coroners office press release concerning the inquest.

 “An inquest is a formal process that allows for public presentation of evidence relating to a death.
 The jury will certify the identity of the deceased and how, where, when and by what means death occurred.”